- The Russians

 It’s become clear that Putin intends to sway elections in the Western world.
-The US, France and UK have been hacked and the US election was influenced by the combined efforts of hackers, American voices of the Alt-Right and the Meme Warriors from the US and abroad.
+The US, France and UK have been hacked and the US election was influenced by the combined efforts of hackers, American voices of the Alt-Right and the trolls from the US and abroad.
 Actual interference into voter rolls and machine vote tallies is being investigated…but not by the agency designed to investigate.
 Trump’s shutting that down…and instead suggesting a Cyber Security Taskforce with Putin himself at the G20 summit.
 Many speculate that Putin’s trying to win the war without firing a bullet, so to speak… taking over one free country at a time and encouraging authoritarian, far-right regimes which restrict women’s rights and freedoms of all kinds.

 - TEA PAIN on Spectrum Health’s Role in the Trump-Russia Server Scandal

 - TEA PAIN on Debunking Trump Tower’s Alfa Bank Server Scandal “Explanation”

 - TEA PAIN on Data Patterns Reveal Trump Tower/Spectrum Health Ran a “Stealth Data Machine” With Russia.
 We pull back the curtain on Jared Kushner’s “Stealth Data Machine.”

 - TEA PAIN on New Analysis Supports Database Replication Theory Between Trump Tower and Alfa Bank

 - TEA PAIN on WikiLeaks Moves Two Servers to Russia